The Simplicity of Physical Laws: Conclusion

 \section{Conclusion}

 Nomic realism is epistemically risky.
 There is an epistemic gap between metaphysical realism and epistemic realism.
 However, the gap is no smaller on Humeanism than on non-Humeanism.
-On both accounts, we need to decide what the physical laws are, in the vast space of possible candidates, based on our finite and limited evidence about the universe.
-The principle of nomic simplicity, as a fundamental epistemic guide to lawhood, encourages us to look in the direction of simpler laws.
-We need to add it to both Humeanism and non-Humeanism.
-It vindicates epistemic realism when there is empirical equivalence (at least in those cases discussed in the paper), avoids probabilistic incoherence when there are nested theories, and supports realist commitments regarding induction, symmetries, dynamics, determinism, and explanation.
-With many theoretical benefits for only a small price, it is a great bargain.
+On both accounts, we need to decide what the physical laws are, in the vast space of possible candidates, based on our limited and macroscopic evidence about the universe.
+The principle of nomic simplicity serves as a fundamental epistemic guide to lawhood, directing us toward simpler laws as the most plausible candidates.
+Crucially, this principle is necessary for both Humean and non-Humean frameworks.
+It vindicates epistemic realism in cases of empirical equivalence, prevents probabilistic incoherence when dealing with nested theories, and supports realist commitments regarding induction, symmetries, dynamics, determinism, and explanation.
+With many payoffs for only a small price, it is a great bargain.